isomerpages/moe-sls/_student-user-guide/Gamify/About Gamification.md

 variant: markdown
 ---
 <h1 id="about-gamification-to-include-leaderboard-">About Gamification</h1>
-<p>Gamification allows game-based elements to be introduced in your Lesson.
+<p>Gamification allows game-based elements to be introduced in your Module.
 The game-based elements introduced include Experience Points (XP) and Levels, Game Stories, and Achievements. </p>
-<p>You can earn bonus XP or receive lesser XP as you attempt the Lesson based on XP modifiers set by your teacher.</p>
+<p>You can earn bonus XP or receive lesser XP as you attempt the Module based on XP modifiers set by your teacher.</p>
 <h3 id="-glossary-of-terms-">Glossary of Terms</h3>
 <hr>
 <p><strong>Experience Points (XP)</strong> - XP is awarded to you to measure your progress within the game.
 XP is converted from marks awarded from your Assignment/Assessment.</p>